webDva/jekyll-now/_posts/2019-02-03-a-very-brief-introduction-to-the-construction-of-shaders.md

 ![Selection circle example](/assets/images/removed_bloom_and_fog.gif "An example of a selection circle")

 The theory for creating a target selection circle was obtained using this resource: [link](https://gamedev.stackexchange.com/a/141846).
 The goal is to obtain all the verices on a horizontal plane that are of a certain distance from the center of the target and then to color the collected vertices.
-As a selection ring, the width of the line of the ring must be greater than one pixel so that it may be noticed which was not specified in the resource.
+As a selection ring, the width of the line of the ring must be greater than one pixel so that it may be noticed, which was not specified in the resource.

 # `uniform float time;`